Tosan/tosan-httpserver-spring-boot-starter/README.md

    securedParameters.add(new SecureParameter("pan", UserMaskType.PAN, ComparisonType.RIGHT_LIKE));
 ```

-for logging data a bean of type HttpLoggingFilter is provided by default as below. this bean exlude actuator url pattern
+for logging data a bean of type HttpLoggingFilter is provided by default as below. this bean excludes actuator url pattern
 (/actuator/*) by default.
+The order of this filter is -280.
 ```
     @Bean
     @ConditionalOnMissingBean